thy-wq/AMOSR-I4D-main/README.md

 # AMOSR-Diffusion-main
-code for Automatic Modulation Open Set Recognition with diffusion models

-The author is working hard to write the paper, and the code is expected to be released around December.
+code for "Improved Distribution Difference Driven Diffusion Generative Method for AMOSR" The author is working hard to write the paper, and the code is expected to be released around December.